noeyislearning/noeyislearning/README.md

 My professional journey has been imbued with a profound enthusiasm for the captivating realm of data science.
 Currently, I am diligently engaged in a transformative pursuit as I transition into the role of a data scientist.

-Within this portfolio and socials below, you will discover a meticulously curated collection of my innovative projects and noteworthy contributions.
+Within this portfolio, you will discover a meticulously curated collection of my innovative projects and noteworthy contributions.
 It offers a compelling insight into my ongoing odyssey through the dynamic domains of coding and data science.

+🌱 Profiles

 [![Personal Portfolio](https://img.shields.io/badge/Personal%20Portfolio-7420EB?style=flat-square&logo=safari&logoColor=E4E715)](https://noeyislearning.dev)
 [![GitHub](https://img.shields.io/badge/GitHub-7420EB?style=flat-square&logo=github&logoColor=E4E715)](https://github.com/noeyislearning)